This 90 second video will give you some background into the source and purpose of Marzano Scales.

 Read on for more specific information!

-Marzano’s The Art and Science of Teaching, highlighted some principles of education that most teachers know, but easily forget in the business of everyday duties.
+Marzano’s The NEW Art and Science of Teaching, highlighted some principles of education that most teachers know, but easily forget in the business of everyday duties.
 My introduction to this work, through some district professional development, got me thinking about how to incorporate these principles as routines of instruction.
 As an elementary teacher, I am always thinking about my students’ background knowledge, levels of conceptualization, and where they are headed academically; but I didn’t have an organized way to track this information.
 I became motivated to create learning goals and scales based on the Common Core Standards for the grade levels I work with.

 In a scale, each learning goal (or standard) is broken down into five scales, from 0-4.
 Proficiency in each math standard is represented by a score of 3.
 A score of 4 indicates an advanced knowledge of the skill, usually above grade level.
 The tasks assigned to scores of 2 and 1, are either derived from sub-skills of the standard, or from the background knowledge of earlier grade levels.
 Often the content from earlier grade levels will be labeled with the corresponding standard for reference purposes.
 A score of 0 on the learning scale is useful to record for students who have been given an opportunity to work on the assessment, but did not or could not perform for some reason.
 Marzano gives a very general break down of the meaning for each scale.
 My district started by using a general kid-friendly interpretation of a scale.
 You can find a lot of cute and colorful versions of these online.